“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

 “I have enormous dreams! …but it’s scary out there.”

-If they don’t see themselves as an “expert” in a task the first time, they wouldn’t set foot to give a second try.
+If they don’t see themselves as an “expert” in a task the first time, they won’t set foot to give it a second try.
 They don’t want to look stupid and weak.

 I, myself, experienced avoiding tasks just because I feared being laughed at.

 Well, in college, I’m the only girl in the class, and I must remain reputable.

 All eyes are on me, right?

 Back then, I missed many opportunities, like joining national training, because I feared looking stupid.

 Self-consciousness and being too self-critical hinder INFPs’ potentials.

 A healthy INFP is willing to take on the challenge.
 They appreciate little growth and get motivated when learning something new.

 They break out from the novice stage instead of stalling their progress.